Montgomery County Assault Lawyers

 - An adult intentionally or recklessly caused (or attempted to cause) bodily harm to a child under 13.

 For a person to be convicted of aggravated assault, the prosecutor must convince the jury of two specific elements.
 The first is that the defendant was knowledgeable about the danger of their actions.
 Sometimes referred to as “willful intent,” this means that the suspect must have acted knowingly and was aware of the possible consequences of their actions.
-In addition, the prosecution must prove that the individual acted recklessly.
-A person can be found to have acted recklessly if it has been determined that a reasonable person in the same situation would have been aware of the risks associated with the conduct.
+In addition, the prosecution must prove that the individual acted recklessly, meaning they were unaware of the risks associated with the conduct.

 Sexual assault charges are usually considered felonies in Pennsylvania, although some rare instances are considered misdemeanors.
-However, even a misdemeanor sexual assault conviction can lead to harsh penalties, such as a stint in prison and required registration as a sex offender.
+However, even a misdemeanor sexual assault conviction can lead to harsh penalties.
 To determine the severity of the crime, the prosecution will usually consider the victim’s age and the particular circumstances of the case.

 There are various types of sexual assault crimes in Pennsylvania, including: